hazelcast/hazelcast-reference-manual/src/ClusterUtilities/ClusterQuorum.md

-#### Quorum Service
+#### Querying Quorum Results

 Quorum service gives you the ability to query quorum results over the `Quorum` instances.

-##### Quorum

-Quorum instances lets you query the quorum result of a particular quorum.
+Quorum instances let you query the quorum result of a particular quorum.

 Here is a Quorum interface that you can interact with.